samson8884/AngularSeed/README.md

 ## Steps to create an Angular app
 For your reference, all the steps executed to create this project have been documented below.
+These steps are only for reference and you do not need to perform any of these in order to run the app.
+If you want to run the app please refer to "Running the app" above.

 1. Install angular cli
 `npm install -g @angular/cli`